panta82/recoil-tutorial/README.md

   It seems I have to add a suspense wrapper around the entire component, can't use it inside.
 Lame.

 - Interesting, it seems recoil is caching async responses based on id.
 Seems like a footgun.

+Overall, it's *fine*.
+But like most modern React, it seems overengineered and way too "magical" for its own good.

+I'll stick to redux for now.